 Because of this, it’s highly recommended to confirm during your purchase that the attendant has not just given you your SIM card package, but has activated the card as well.

-This shouldn’t be a problem, and any helpful attendant will be more than willing to set everything up for you during purchase.
-That includes inserting and registering the SIM card, then confirming it’s all working properly via text messages from the cell company and a quick internet speed test.
+This shouldn’t be a problem, and any helpful attendant will be happy to set everything up for you.
+That includes inserting and registering the SIM card, then confirming it’s working properly via text messages from the cell company and a quick internet speed test.

 Verifying everything before leaving the store or kiosk is much easier than trying to deal with non-activation later.
 A smile and humble attitude works wonders on reluctant attendants!